Deep-Lan/Otsu-Segmentation-and-Edge-Detection/README.md

 # Otsu-Segmentation and Edge-Detection
 Otsu-Segmentation algorithm and Edge-Detection algorithm

-"实验报告" is the experiment report.It was written by Chinese.If you can't understand it,I'm sorry for that.
+"实验报告" is the experiment report.It was written in Chinese.If you can't understand it,I'm sorry for that.
 "cells.bmp" and "lena.bmp" are the experimental pictures.
 "segmentation.py" and "edge.py" are python scripts."segmentation.py" is related to the Otsu-Thresholding-Segmentation algorithm and "edge.py" is related to the edge detector algorithm.The two scripts are independent,so you just need to run one at a time.